 The question of whether or not to granulate copper has come across our metaphorical desk several times, so we figured it’s time to address it.
-So, let’s begin with what granulation is.
+Let’s begin by explaining granulation.

 What Is Granulated Copper?

-It’s the process of taking your ordinary copper wire, like Romex®, Cat 5, or Cat 6 and pounding it so incredibly hard that it breaks into small pieces, using what is called a granulator.
+It’s the process of taking ordinary copper wire, like Romex®, Cat 5, or Cat 6, and pounding it so incredibly hard that it breaks into small pieces using a granulator.
 You feed the wire into the machine, and it gets to work.
 It starts by shredding the wire into grains only a centimeter long.
-It is then rerun through, cutting them into pieces as small as three millimeters long.
+It is then rerun through, cutting the grains into pieces as small as three millimeters long.

 Problems With Granulating Copper

-But, let’s take a look at the argument against granulating copper (or any metal, for that matter).
+But first, let’s examine the argument against granulating copper (or any metal, for that matter).

-2. It Ain’t Cheap: So you want to granulate copper to hoard and eventually sell.
+- It Ain’t Cheap: So you want to granulate copper to hoard and eventually sell.
 Well, great, because now you must make two significant investments.
-Granulators and separators are machines that can cost thousands of dollars, so be prepared to spend some big bucks.
+Granulators and separators can cost thousands of dollars, so be prepared to spend some big bucks.
 Take this CopperMine Industrial Granulator, for example… it’s $20,000.
 I think it’s safe to say your everyday scrapper isn’t going out to buy a $20k machine (and if you are, tell them iScrap sent you).

-4. Be prepared to wait for that ROI… So you leaped and bought that expensive granulator.
-Good for you, but don’t expect to see a return on investment any time soon unless you’re selling A LOT of copper.
+- Be prepared to wait for that ROI… So you leaped and bought that expensive granulator.
+Good for you, but don’t expect a return on investment soon unless you sell A LOT of copper.

 In conclusion…

-Why make something harder than it is?
+Why make something more challenging than it is?
 Find some copper scrap, sort, separate, strip, bring it down to the yard, and make that cash.
 Leave the granulating to someone else.
 Happy Scrapping!